 1 – A poor memory is often the source of clutter, and clutter worsens memory problems.
 Feng Shui organization can actually help you remember where you put things, because it helps you organize according to your memory type.

-2 – If you feel you are lacking time to do the things you love, you cannot afford not to take a few minutes NOW to register:
+2 – If you feel you are lacking time to do the things you love, you cannot afford not to take a course that can help you declutter.

 Get a Free Feng Shui Bagua Map and a 9 Life Areas Test